Linkd-Inc/ngx-slideshow/README.md

 }
 ```

-Other modules in your application can simply import ` NgSlideshowModule `:
+Other modules in your application can simply import ` NgxSlideshowModule `:

 ```js
 import { NgxSlideshowModule } from 'ngx-slideshow';